• Skip to main content

 The 6 Best Frozen Vegetables from Trader Joe’s

-Trader Joe’s is an oasis of affordable, nutritious foods that make healthy eating easy.
-And one of the best parts of the store is the freezer section.
+Trader Joe’s is an oasis of affordable, nutritious foods that make eating your vegetables easy, delicious, and fun.
+One of the best parts of the store is the freezer section.
 Read on to learn about my picks for the best frozen vegetables from TJ’s!

 FYI: this post is totally not sponsored.
 I just love TJ’s!

-Needless to say, Trader Joe’s has become one of my favorite spots to get groceries that supplement what I get from our farmers markets and co-ops.
-I go at least a couple times a month to stock up on my favorite products.
+Trader Joe’s is one of my favorite spots to get groceries that supplement what I get from other stores, farmers markets, and local foods co-op.
+I like to go at least once a month to stock up on my favorite products.
+They have a variety of affordable staples with quality ingredients, including organic nut butters, the very best Greek yogurt, corn tortillas made with just a few ingredients, and inexpensive organic canned beans, to name a few.

-If you’re a Trader Joe’s junkie like me, then you know that the whole store is a gold mine.
-But the freezer section is one of the best parts!
+If you’re a Trader Joe’s fan like me, then you know that the whole store is a gold mine.
+The freezer section, in particular, is one of the best parts!

 1 – Colorful Carrot Coins

-Make it a complete meal: Pair them with Trader Joe’s wild caught scallops and frozen organic brown rice (it’s ready in minutes)!
+Make it a complete meal: Pair them with Trader Joe’s frozen turkey burgers and frozen organic brown rice.

 2 – Riced Cauliflower Stir Fry